rsekman/ddb_ows/README.md

 that is, so as to sub-path.

 This behaviour replicates `foo_fileops` as far as I can tell without source access.

+## Case-sensitivity

+If your metadata is inconsistent in capitalisation, on a case-sensitive file system the output directory structure may be similarly inconsistent.
+That is, if you have files tagged both `Simon and Garfunkel` and `Simon And Garfunkel` and the destination format is something like `%artist%/%title%.%filename_ext%`, `ddb_ows` will (attempt to) create *two* directories.
+This is not an issue on case-insensitive file systems such as vfat.
+On, e.g., ext3, though, this may not be what you want.
+You can mogrify your format with string replacing functions, but the best solution is probably to retag your files using consistent capitalisation.

 ## License